 We seek to make pupils aware of how THEY are responsible for their own futures and it is their responsibility to ensure they take advantage of the REAL opportunities that are available to them in school.
 We strive to create as many opportunities as we can for all of our students and we are able to do this because our links with local Post-16 providers and businesses are strong, and we regularly run trips and visits to enrich student’s experiences relating to careers and their future.
 We ensure students have the skills that make them “life ready” and are fully prepared for life after school.

-Destination data for the cohort 2020/2021 is collated during the Autumn term.
-However from the cohort 2019/2020 over 97% of students went into further education or training.
-2% of the cohort were Not in Education, Employment or Training (NEET) which is significantly below the National Average.
-97% of students with a Special Educational Need went on to further education or training and 98% of Pupil Premium students also went onto further education or training.
-All measures are more favourable than National Average figures.
+Destination data for the cohort 2020/2021 is collated during the Autumn term and published in the Spring term.
+Of this cohort over 96% of students went into further education or training.
+3.9% of the cohort were Not in Education, Employment or Training (NEET) which is in-line with the National Average of 3.9%.
+15 of 18 students with a Special Educational Need went on to further education or training and 66 of 71 Pupil Premium students also went onto further education or training.

 The school measures and assesses the impact of careers programmes on students by conducting student and parent surveys.
 We assess our progress towards achieving 100% in all 8 Gatsby Benchmarks which are ratified by our Enterprise Co-Ordinator from Inspira.
-We monitor the short-term NEET figure given by the Local Authority in February of each year which has been below National Average for the last 5 years.
+We monitor the short-term NEET figure given by the Local Authority in February of each year which has been in line or below National Average for the last 5 years.

 The school reviews the NEET data published by the Local Authority in February of each year as soon as it is published.
 This relates to the most recent cohort of leavers.
 The DFE published data giving a more longer-term picture is typically published in October and then revised in January.
 The most recent long-term data available is for the 2019 cohort (Pandemic affected cohort) which 87% stayed in education or employment for at least 2 terms after KS4.
 This was published February 2023.
 (Students that swap destinations, for example change college or course, make up part of the other 16%)